-Deadline for applications, visit requests and other matters for consideration by the Committee must be submitted to the DAC Office by email no later than 12 days prior to the above meeting dates.
+Deadline for applications, visit requests and other matters for consideration by the Committee must be submitted to the DAC Office by email no later than 12 days prior to the below meeting dates.

 Any information received after this time will automatically be placed on the next available agenda.

 - 11 June

 - 1 October

 - 5 November